Want delicious images your audience will love? Here are 6 things to share with your food photographer.

 Share those, too, along with any specifics about what you like.
 Is it an angle?
 The quality of the light – soft and diffused or hard with deep shadows?
 Light and bright or dark and moody?
 Richness (or softness) of the colors?
 The props?

-Do you need a food stylist?
+Will you need a food stylist?

 I do food styling for very small projects and simple setups.
 But for bigger projects, a food stylist is a key team member.
 Not only do they ensure the food looks its best, but having someone dedicated to styling the food keeps the shoot moving along efficiently.